userdashboard/stripe-connect/readme.md

 Dashboard is a parallel web application that accompanies your web app, subscription service, or Stripe Connect platform to provide all the "boilerplate" a modern web app requires to serve its users.
 Use Dashboard instead of rewriting user account and login systems.
 This module adds UI and APIs for a complete [Stripe Connect](https://stripe.com/connect) custom integration.

-## Development status

 Stripe Connect module is ready to use.
 It supports registration for all countries in 'general availability', collecting all required information up-front.
-The registration data is stored in JSON and not submitted to Stripe until it is all collected.
+The registration data is stored in JSON and not submitted to Stripe until after it is all collected.
+This allows users to revise and edit all of their information right up until submission, which otherwise might take hours or days to return a typing mistake to be fixed.

 Set `STRIPE_JS=3` to use account and person tokens for registering Connect accounts, this is *required for Stripe accounts within France*, and otherwise optional.
-When using Stripe's client-side account and person tokens the information is still submitted to the server s
+When using Stripe's client-side account and person tokens the information is still submitted to the server.

+## Development status

-Check the [Github Issues](https://github.com/userdashboard/stripe-connect/issues) for ways you can help, including:
+Check the [Github Issues](https://github.com/userdashboard/stripe-connect/issues) for ways you can help improve and continue development of this module, including:

 - translations
 - adding support for new countries